opnsense/core/README.md

 * CORE_DEPENDS: a list of required dependencies for the package
 * CORE_DEPENDS_ARCH: a list of special <ARCH>-required packages
-* CORE_ORIGIN: sets a FreeBSD compatible package/ports origin
+* CORE_ORIGIN: sets a HardenedBSD compatible package/ports origin
 * FLAVOUR: can be set to "OpenSSL" (default) or "LibreSSL"
 * CORE_COMMENT: a short description of the package
 * CORE_MAINTAINER: email of the package maintainer